syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Getting-Started.md

 {% highlight C# %}

-//This method provides the required information from the server side for initializing the OlapClient.
+//This method provides the required information from server-side for initializing the OlapClient.

 public Dictionary<string, object> InitializeClient(string action, string customObject, string clientParams) {